Montana Department of Natural Resources and Conservation (DNRC)

 The state AIS program includes the Clean, Drain, Dry campaign and associated materials and products.
 E&O projects must be coordinated with the state campaign for consistency, accuracy, and brand recognition to ensure maximum effectiveness.
 FWP will provide outreach materials for distribution and customization.

-Preference will be given to: AIS species on the Montana Noxious Weed List and AIS under the authority of Montana Fish, Wildlife & Parks (FWP); and to locally-led on-the-ground projects such as surveys and removal that result in measurable control of AIS.
+Preference will be given to: AIS species on the Montana Noxious Weed List and AIS under the authority of Montana Fish, Wildlife & Parks (FWP); to zebra/quagga mussels; and to locally-led on-the-ground projects such as surveys and removal that result in measurable control of AIS.

 The project must align with state AIS priorities, must show local support, and must be coordinated with related AIS efforts in the area and comprehensive invasive species plans.
 Priority will be given to local partnerships that demonstrate the administrative, financial, and management capacity to implement the project.
 The project must commit to using statewide AIS l protocols and reporting.